vigvisw/devicedataparser/README.md

+**deviceparser.py** is a tool that I wrote to help a user parse the rich information available the **devices_data.txt** file.
+This file contains the specs of all devices from [GSMArena](https://www.gsmarena.com/) stored in the JSON format.
+I created this file by building a webcrawler from scratch in Python, using BeautifulSoup, which programmatically crawled across 9500+ webpages to assemble this information.
+You can learn more how to build you own web crawler from the first tutorial in my **Truly End-to-End Machine Learning** series, linked [here](https://github.com/vigvisw/end2endml).

 ### Instructions For Using deviceparser.py
+All full walkthrough of this process can be found in deviceparser_example.ipynb.

 1. Download *deviceparser.py* and move it to [Python's working directory](https://stackoverflow.com/questions/17359698/how-to-get-the-current-working-directory-using-python-3/17361545).
 2. Import the module into your IDE.